What are Article 4 Directions?

 - Boundary map (pdf 1.6MB) – excluding the area designated as the Old Oak and Park Royal Development Corporation Area

-Properties affected by Article 4 Directions
+Individual properties affected by other Article 4 Directions